 SOUTHERN AUSTRALIA & TASMANIA BIRDING TOUR: DETAILED ITINERARY

-Southern Australia & Tasmania: Day 1 Our tour begins this afternoon at Melbourne airport.
-From the airport, we will drive to the southeastern part of the city for a two nights stay.
+From there, we will drive to the southeastern part of the Melbourne conurbation for a two nights stay.
+This afternoon we will commence our birding in the Dandenongs.

 Southern Australia & Tasmania: Day 2 The Dandenong Ranges, part of the Great Dividing Range, extend right to the eastern edge of Melbourne.
 This morning we will visit an area of wet sclerophyll forest, where the gullies are lined with enormous tree ferns, and also a small wetland.
 The Dandenongs are one of the best places in Australia for seeing the remarkable Superb Lyrebird, probably the most accomplished mimic in the avian world.
 When the males sing, they include the songs and calls of many other forest species and even accurately mimic camera shutters and motor drives!
 One can only tell that it is a lyrebird imitating these other birds and noises because the sounds tend to run into each other and they are two or three times as loud as they should be!